aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/EverlastingKing.md

 # `EverlastingKing`

 ## Assumptions
-It is assumed this enemy is fought alone as otherwise, it would break theor artifact summoning logic.
+It is assumed this enemy is fought alone as otherwise, it would break their artifact summoning logic.

 It is also assumed this enemy is loaded with `SurviveWith10` in their [weakness](../../Actors%20states/Enemy%20features.md#weakness) as it allows their phase transition logic to work as expected.